 The study check is a compulsory component of the enrolment procedure for all prospective first-year students with Dutch preparatory education.
-The study check is compulsory for the following programmes with an English curriculum.
+The study check is compulsory for the following full-time programmes with an English curriculum.

 Click here for more information on the study check for all programmes with a Dutch curriculum.

 A different admission procedure applies for students with foreign credentials.
 Please contact the programme department.

 The study check is also compulsory for prospective students with Dutch prior education (HAVO, VWO or MBO-4) residing on one of the Dutch-Caribbean islands.
 If you are a resident of one of these islands, you will take part in the study check via Skype or another online channel.